-xii.
-Waiver Requests: Foreign Entities and Performance of Work in the United States (if applicable)
+xiv.
+Waiver Requests: Foreign Entity and Foreign Work (if applicable)

-1. Foreign Entity Participation:
+i.
+Foreign Entity Participation:

 As set forth in Section III.A.iii., all prime recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a State or territory of the United States.
 To request a waiver of this requirement, the applicant must submit an explicit waiver request in the Full Application.
-Appendix C lists the necessary information that must be included in a request to waive this requirement.
+Appendix B lists the necessary information that must be included in a request to waive this requirement.

-2. Performance of Work in the United States
+ii.
+Performance of Work in the United States (Foreign Work Waiver)

 As set forth in Section IV.J.iii., all work under EERE funding agreements must be performed in the United States.
 This requirement does not apply to the purchase of supplies and equipment, so a waiver is not required for foreign purchases of these items.
 However, the prime recipient should make every effort to purchase supplies and equipment within the United States.

-Appendix C lists the necessary information that must be included in a request to waive the Performance of Work in the United States requirement.
+Appendix B lists the necessary information that must be included in a foreign work waiver request.